Home DFS SB OD SDN DFSM THP $5

 In 1973, “Yes We Can Can” by The Pointer Sisters peaked at number 33 on the Canada pop singles chart.

-In 1973, “You Don't Owe Me” by Blue Ridge Rangers peaked at number 79 on the Canada pop singles chart.
+In 1973, “You Don't Owe Me” by The Blue Ridge Rangers peaked at number 79 on the Canada pop singles chart.

-In 2018, “Zeze” by Kodak Black Featuring Travi$ Scott And Offset peaked at number 1 on the Canada pop singles chart.
+In 2018, “Zeze” by Kodak Black Featuring Travi$ Scott and Offset peaked at number 1 on the Canada pop singles chart.

 Alt-Canada Pop Singles Chart Peaks